Giving-Tuesday/form-990-xml-parser/README.md

 Form 990s are considered public documents (i.e. open for public inspection) and the IRS releases these efiled forms as XML files on the IRS website https://www.irs.gov/charities-non-profits/form-990-series-downloads

-In 2023 Giving Tuesday partnered with CitizenAudit to build:
+In 2023 GivingTuesday partnered with CitizenAudit to build:
 - A free public facing Datalake to host all past and current IRS Charity Data.
 - A set of ongling indices cataloging all available data (hosted in the Datalake)